19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a) was entered into before 1st October 2002 between an employer and an employee who is a permanent resident under regulation 3(2)(b) of the revoked Central Provident Fund (Permanent Residents — Employees) Regulations (Rg 21, 1998 Ed.) in relation to the contributions payable in respect of that employee; and

-(b) was in force immediately before 1st March 2011, or
+(b) was in force immediately before 1st March 2011,

 then the agreed rates of the contribution shall continue to apply in relation to that employee until the employee leaves the employment of the employer, or the agreement expires or is lawfully terminated, whichever is the earlier.

-2. No contributions shall be payable by an employer on the additional wages in a year which are in excess of the applicable amount less the amount of ordinary wages for that year.
+2\.
+No contributions shall be payable by an employer on the additional wages in a year which are in excess of the applicable amount less the amount of ordinary wages for that year.

-[S 508/2011 wef 01/09/2011]

-3. Where the additional wages of an employee, other than an employee referred to in paragraph 7, are paid at any time before the relevant time and before the amount of his ordinary wages for that year is computed, no contributions shall be payable by an employer on the additional wages which are in excess of an amount computed as follows: the applicable amount less —
+3\.
+Where the additional wages of an employee, other than an employee referred to in paragraph 7, are paid at any time before the relevant time and before the amount of his ordinary wages for that year is computed, no contributions shall be payable by an employer on the additional wages which are in excess of an amount computed as follows:

+the applicable amount less —

 (a) the ordinary wages of the employee for the preceding year; and

 (b) the additional wages of the employee already paid for the current year.

-[S 508/2011 wef 01/09/2011]

-[S 441/2012 wef 01/09/2012]

-3A.
+3A\.
 Where the additional wages of an employee referred to in paragraph 7 are paid at any time before the relevant time and before the amount of his ordinary wages for that year is computed, no contributions shall be payable by an employer on the additional wages which are in excess of the amount computed in the manner prescribed in the Central Provident Fund (Public Sector Employees) Regulations 2011 (G.N.
 No. S 106/2011).

-[S 441/2012 wef 01/09/2012]

 4.—(1) Where the contributions on additional wages for any year have been paid at any time before the relevant time and before the amount of ordinary wages for that year is computed, the amount of contributions payable on the additional wages for that year shall be recomputed at the relevant time, subject to the limit in paragraph 2.

-(2) Where the contributions on additional wages recomputed under sub-paragraph (1) exceed the contributions already paid on additional wages for that year, the employer shall contribute the difference to the Fund at the relevant time, subject to the limit in paragraph 2.
+(2) Where the contributions on additional wages recomputed under sub‑paragraph (1) exceed the contributions already paid on additional wages for that year, the employer shall contribute the difference to the Fund at the relevant time, subject to the limit in paragraph 2.

 (3) Where the employer is required to make additional contributions under sub-paragraph (2), he shall be entitled to recover from the employee’s wages, at the rate of recovery for additional wages applicable to the employee, the amount of additional contributions paid by the employer under that sub-paragraph.